timesler/facenet-pytorch/README.md

 # For an untrained model
 model = InceptionResNetV1()

+# For an untrained 1001-class classifier
+model = InceptionResNetV1(classify=True, num_classes=1001)
 ```

 By default, the above models will return 512-dimensional embeddings of images.
-To enable classification, either pass `classify=True` to the model constructor, or you can set the object attribute afterwards with `model.classify = True`.
+To enable classification instead, either pass `classify=True` to the model constructor, or you can set the object attribute afterwards with `model.classify = True`.
+For VGGFace2, the pretrained model will output probability vectors of length 8631, and for CASIA-Webface probability vectors of length 10575.

 ## Conversion of parameters from Tensorflow to Pytorch